Business Email Compromise Scam

 What is a Business Email Compromise scam?

-Via a compromised email account, which could belong to a customer, supplier or even your own email account.
-Or it could appear to come from a similar looking address.
+Scammers will usually contact you via email, which has been compromised.
+The compromised email account could belong to the sender or even your own.
+It could appear to come from a similar-looking address or one that’s made to look like your email.
 A conversation may even be initiated by SMS.

-Do not make any changes until you have verbally verified the request, using a number you have sourced yourself.
+Even if such requests came from someone associated with you, do not make any changes until you've verbally verified the request, using a number you sourced yourself.

 A CEO, executive or senior manager requests an urgent payment, or payment to a specific account.

 Pause and verify.
 Always verbally confirm any requests for urgent payments or account changes, received via email, regardless of who the sender is.

 A supplier or employee advises you they have not received payment.